arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/monads/2023-10-30-monads-for-the-rest-of-us-8.md

 * and the functions of `C` to the functions of `D`

 while preserving some rules, that I'm omitting for simplicity.
-Let me stress again: a functor is *a pair of functions*.
-A functor is not a thing: it's two.
+Let me stress again: a Functor is *a pair of functions*.
+A Functor is not a thing: it's two.
 It's the mapping that teletransports your types *and* your functions to the monadic world.

 Of course, this is the mathematical definition.
 Projected to the programming language world, you need some way to implement this idea.
 No surprises that you can find a wide variety of implementations, from  classes implementing a `Functor` interface, like in [language-ext][language-ext]: